cerner/fhir.cerner.com/content/soarian/dstu2/general-clinical/procedure.md

 ## Overview

 The API returns procedures charted in Soarian Clinicals.
-Procedures in completed, aborted, or erroneous status are not returned.
+Procedures in completed or aborted status are returned; procedures in erroneous status are not returned.
 Note that traditional charting practices have procedures resolved and charted in coding and billing systems and not interfaced back to the EMR; therefore, the procedure record in Soarian may not be complete nor precise to a procedure list provided as part of a patient's billing record.

 ## Terminology Bindings